ML4BM-Lab/DeepRBP/README.md

 sbatch slurm/split_and_save.sh
 ```

-#### HERE!!!

-# Hyperparameter Optimization with Optuna
+### Hyperparameter Optimization with Optuna
 In this section, we will implement hyperparameter optimization for the DeepRBP predictor using Optuna, a hyperparameter optimization framework designed for machine learning.
 This process aims to find the best set of hyperparameters that maximize model performance.

+#### HERE!!!

+para ello vamos a cargar los datos de training sacados de '/scratch/jsanchoz/DeepRBP/data/training_module/splitted_datasets/Train' y aiming to optimize time and computational resources se coge con un stratified split por tipo tumoral el